Pl\"ucker Coordinates of the best-fit Stiefel Tropical Linear Space to a Mixture of Gaussian Distributions: Basics of Stiefel Tropical Linear Spaces

 \begin{definition}[Stiefel Tropical Linear Space] For two positive integers $d,m$ with $d>m$, let $A$ be a matrix of size $m\times d$ with entries in $\mathbb R\cup \{-\infty\}$.
 For any $m$-sized subset $\omega\subseteq [d]$, we write $A_\omega$ for the $m\times m$ matrix whose columns are the columns of $A$ indexed by elements of $\omega$.
 Notice that

 is a tropical Pl\"ucker vector associate with $A$.
 The tropical linear space of $p_{A}$ is called the {\emph{Stiefel tropical linear space of $A$}}, denoted by $L(A)$. \end{definition}

 \begin{remark} Let $A$ be a tropical matrix of size $(d-1) \times d$.
 Then the Stiefel tropical linear space of $A$ is a tropical hyperplane.
-Furthermore, any tropical hyperplane is Stiefel tropical linear space \cite[Remark 1.21]{zhang2021}.
-For more details on the geometry of tropical linear spaces including a tropical hyperplane, see \cite{Hampe, joswigBook}. \end{remark}
+Furthermore, any tropical hyperplane is {a} Stiefel tropical linear space \cite[Remark 1.21]{zhang2021}.
+For more details on the geometry of tropical linear spaces including tropical hyperplane{s}, see \cite{Hampe, joswigBook}. \end{remark}

 \begin{example} Let $ A = \left( \right)$.
 Then the tropical Pl\"ucker coordinates of $p_A$ are $p_{A}(\{1,2\})\!=\!\tdet \!\!\! \left( \right)\!=\!-\omega_1-\omega_2$, $p_{A}(\{1,3\})\!=\!\tdet \!\!\! \left( \right)\!=\!-\omega_1$, and $p_{A}(\{2,3\})\!=\!\tdet \!\!\! \left( \right)\!=\!-\omega_2$.
 The Stiefel tropical linear space of $A$ consists of $x$ for which